Skip to main content

 By default the thread-pool size is determined by a call to std::thread::hardware_concurrency().

-You can specify the amount of threads used in the saucer::preferences taken by the smartview constructor.
+You can customize the amount of threads used in the saucer::options passed to saucer::application::init.

 Example: Custom Thread Count